CentralTimes/wp_centraltimes/README.md

 # Changelog

+## v0.7.1
+- Fixed bug that left out the Editorials tab category.

 ## v0.7.0
 - Project has been renamed from `wp_ct_rest_api` to `wp_centraltimes`
 - Registered a new endpoint `/centraltimes/v1/sno-gallery/(?P<ids>(\d+,*)+)`, to return SNO gallery image data